 Uncommon EGFR mutations and their prevalence

-Uncommon EGFR mutations in NSCLC comprise a heterogeneous group of genetic alterations.
+Uncommon EGFR mutations in non-small cell lung cancer (NSCLC) comprise a heterogeneous group of genetic alterations.
 Exon 18 G719 and Exon 21 L861 mutations are among the most common, reported in 11‒28% and 16–35% of patients with uncommon EGFR mutations, respectively.4‒6 The exon 20 S768I mutation is less frequent, accounting for an estimated 5% of uncommon EGFR mutations.5,6

 Preclinical evidence suggests uncommon EGFR mutations are associated with differential sensitivities to EGFR TKIs

 The heterogeneity of EGFR mutations has potential clinical implications for EGFR-targeted TKIs, which have different activities against different mutations.7 Data from in vitro studies, for example, suggest that E709, G719 and Ins19 mutations may have greater sensitivity to afatinib* than to gefitinib or erlotinib.3

 A recent preclinical study used a high-throughput assay to investigate the activity of different EGFR TKIs in more than 100 different uncommon EGFR mutations, including compound mutations.7 Afatinib demonstrated a broad inhibitory profile, with activity against almost all mutations tested and greater potency against many variants than either erlotinib or gefitinib.7 While the activity of gefitinib and erlotinib appeared to be reduced in certain compound mutations (e.g. L858R and E709A/G) the activity of afatinib against the L858R.E709 compound mutation was not remarkably different to that against the L858R mutation alone.7

 Clinical trial evidence of EGFR TKI treatment response in patients with uncommon EGFR mutations